 If an individual fails to file the income tax return by the due date, then as per section 139(4) of the income tax he can file a Belated Return.
 Returns filed after the due date are referred to as ‘Belated Returns’.

 According to the provisions of law, as it stands today, a belated return can be filed any time before the end of the relevant Assessment Year (AY).

 Let’s better understand this with an example:

-However, this rule applies only from the AY 2017-18 (introduced in Budget 2016) onwards.
+However, this rule has been in effect from the AY 2017-18 (introduced in Budget 2016) onwards.
 In respect of returns pertaining to AYs 2016-17 and earlier years, a taxpayer could have filed a belated return any time before completion of 1 year from the end of the relevant AY.
 Therefore, the amendment has effectively reduced the time period by 1 year.

 Though you are allowed to file a belated return starting FY 2017-18 (i.e. AY 2018-19) following penalty (mandatory late filing fees) would be required to be paid in case of late filing of return u/s 234F.

 |If the Income is less than Rs 5 lakhs||Rs 1,000|

 |If the Income is more than Rs 5 lakhs